U.S. News Rankings

 The South Dakota School of Mines and Technology provides students not only with the technical know-how to be successful in engineering and science careers, but also the leadership skills that contribute to corporations and society at large through the application of scientific and engineering skills.
 The School of Mines has embarked on a leadership level in the cutting edge science of nanotechnology.
 All this is offered at very affordable rates to resident and out of state students alike.
 Having a student body size of about 2500, more students have the opportunity for individual attention.

 When applying to South Dakota School of Mines and Technology, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 15.
 The application fee at South Dakota School of Mines and Technology is $20.
 It is selective, with an acceptance rate of 87.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||87.9%|

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at South Dakota School of Mines and Technology is 14:1, and the school has 34.6 percent of its classes with fewer than 20 students.
-The most popular majors at South Dakota School of Mines and Technology include: Mechanical Engineering; Civil Engineering, General; Chemical Engineering; Multi-/Interdisciplinary Studies, Other; and Industrial Engineering.
-The average freshman retention rate, an indicator of student satisfaction, is 78.8 percent.
+The student-faculty ratio at South Dakota School of Mines and Technology is 14:1, and the school has 33.5 percent of its classes with fewer than 20 students.
+The most popular majors at South Dakota School of Mines and Technology include: Mechanical Engineering; Civil Engineering, General; Electrical and Electronics Engineering; Chemical Engineering; and Computer Programming/Programmer, General.
+The average freshman retention rate, an indicator of student satisfaction, is 79.8 percent.